Izebiafe/Todo-List/README.md

 ### Usage

-To create a new task, simply enter the task name and description in the text fields and click on the "Create Task" button.
+To create a new task, simply enter the task name and description in the text fields and click on the "Create Task." button.

 To mark a task as completed, simply click on the "Mark as Completed" checkbox next to the task.